dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

 ---
 layout: default
-title:  "8.
-Using Robot Framework for Rover3"
+title:  "Using Robot Framework"
 date:   2022-05-09
 math: katex
 parent: Px4 Robot
-nav_order: 8
+nav_order: 4
 ---

+# Using Robot Framework

-This page explains on how to get started with using rover3 that is completely set up.
+This page explains on how to get started with using `rover3` as an example

-# TLDR:
+## TLDR:

 - [on ground station] start QGC
 - (optional) turn on radio transmitter